kanaverse/kana/README.md

 ### Architecture

+***We have significantly revamped the entire application and the underlying infrastructure to support hybrid compute - either purely client-side with webassembly, or on backend systems through node, or both.***

 **kana** uses the [**scran.js**](https://github.com/jkanche/scran.js) library for efficient client-side execution of scRNA-seq analysis steps.
 This uses a variety of C/C++ libraries compiled to [WebAssembly](https://webassembly.org/) to enable heavy-duty calculations in the browser at near-native speed.